 A considerable number of businesses are recognising the importance of being socially responsible.
 As a result, they plan to take steps to become more inclusive.
 For further information, you can read our guide on creating an inclusive company culture.

-If you are looking to recruit diverse employees for your business, you can purchase job credits to promote your roles on our jobs board here, and see what other services we offer here.
+If you are looking to recruit diverse employees for your business, you can purchase job credits to promote your roles on our jobs board, and see what other services for employers we offer.